Estimate Time6 min

 Good news for hopeful romantics: When it comes to communicating about finances, the state of most couples' unions is strong.

-According to Fidelity's most recent Couples & Money Study,* about 7 out of 10 partners say they communicate very well or exceptionally well with their significant other about their finances.
+According to Fidelity's 2024 Couples & Money Study,1 nearly 9 in 10 couples say they communicate very well or exceptionally well with each other about their finances.
 A majority of partners say they work together on making day-to-day financial decisions, and even more report working jointly on decisions about longer-term financial goals, like retirement.

 Strong communication can be a key to lasting relationship success, but it's also tied to feelings of greater financial security.
 Couples who feel they communicate well are more likely to report that their household finances are in good shape and that they expect to live a comfortable lifestyle in retirement.

 That said, if you and your significant other aren't exactly of one mind when it comes to your money, you're not alone.
-Many couples still report that it's difficult to start conversations about money, and almost 1 in 5 partners say that money is their greatest relationship challenge.
+Many couples still report that it's difficult to start conversations about money, and nearly 1 in 4 couples say that money is their greatest relationship challenge.
 But adopting strong communication habits could help you improve your money talks and joint financial decision-making.

 Whether you and your significant other are on the same page—or reading totally different books—when it comes to your money, here are a few tips to consider to help strengthen your financial communication.